K-beauty: Ingredients and routine

-Korean beauty standards in the 21st century prize a youthful look and the appearance of moisture on the skin, which results in a preference for cremes over powders.
+Korean beauty standards in the 21st century prize a youthful look and the appearance of moisture on the skin are prized, which results in a preference for cremes over powders.
 K-beauty products are also more often designed for export, as a result of South Korea's history of import substitution industrialization.
 K-Beauty products are presented using sophisticated ingredients and appealing packaging.
-Products use ingredients ranging from more natural sources such as green tea leaves, orchid, soybean to snail slime, morphing masks, bee venom (an anti-inflammatory “faux-tox” alleged to relax facial muscles), moisturizing starfish extract, and pig collagen.
+Products use ingredients ranging from more natural sources such as green tea leaves, orchid, soybean to snail slime, morphing masks, bee venom (an anti-inflammatory "faux-tox" alleged to relax facial muscles), moisturizing starfish extract, and pig collagen.
 The regimen involves a series of steps including cleansing rituals (with oil and water based products), sheet masks, essences, serums, moisturizers, cushion compacts, fermented products, and SPF 35 sunscreen.
-At night, the sunscreen is replaced by a “night cream”.
+At night, the sunscreen is replaced by a "night cream".
 Each regimen is addressed differently depending on complexion factors including hormonal fluctuations and lifestyle choices.

 The ultra-elaborated K-Beauty skincare regimen consisted of an average of 10 steps.
 It normally starts with a dual cleaning ritual, series of sheet masks, essences lotions, serums, and rich moisturizers, and then ends with an SPF sunscreen, except at night when the sunscreen is swapped for a thick sleep cream.
 The facial skincare products are successful, due to the abundant development of new skin products and that two-thirds (68%) of all launches of skincare products were products from South Korea.
 Although men are increasingly participating in the market, the focus is still on women.
-Youtubers offer tutorials on how to apply cosmetics and skincare products.
+YouTubers offer tutorials on how to apply cosmetics and skincare products.

-Economics
+Medical aesthetics (cosmetic procedures and dermatology)

+In addition to skincare and makeup, K-beauty is closely connected to South Korea’s cosmetic surgery and dermatology sectors.
+Seoul’s Gangnam district is widely noted as a major hub for aesthetic procedures, with a high density of clinics offering double-eyelid surgery, rhinoplasty, facial contouring, and skin-rejuvenation treatments.
+International statistics also show South Korea among the leading countries for aesthetic procedures, including eyelid surgery and rhinoplasty, on a per-capita basis.

+Dermatology clinics play a notable role in the K-beauty landscape by offering in-office treatments that complement consumer skincare—e.g., laser resurfacing, acne-scar therapy, and injectable skin boosters (such as polynucleotide products) that are often used adjunctively after energy-based treatments.
+Surveys in Korea further indicate high public exposure to laser skin treatments, with higher adverse-event risks reported outside dermatology settings—contextualising the large role of dermatology clinics within K-beauty’s prevention-focused approach.

+K-beauty’s medical aesthetics dimension also intersects with inbound medical tourism, with international media and reports describing steady growth in visitors seeking cosmetic procedures in South Korea.